urbanjost/M_factor/README.md

 Another equivalent way to define "factor" is that it is quantity which is multiplied by another quantity.

-This is in contrast to statistics, which a factor can mean any independent variable.
+This is in contrast to statistics, where a factor can mean any independent variable.

 There are a few basic example programs included as well ...
-So, for example an Integer Factor is one of two or more integers

 + **lcm**        -  display least common multiple of a list of whole numbers
 + **factors**    - [NUMBERS] display prime factors of numbers
 + **gcd**        - [NUMBERS] display greatest common divisor of a list of whole numbers

-Everything is gathered into the Fortran module M_factor.f90.
+All the procedures are gathered into the Fortran module M_factor.f90.
 So far ...

 ## Name
   M_factor(3fm) - module for least common multiple, greatest